cloud-design-patterns-journey/docs/docs/labs/security/inject-k8s-secrets-vault.md

         NAME: vault
         ## ...

-    The Vault pod and Vault Agent Injector pod are deployed in the `lab-security-${INITIALS}` namespace.
+    The Vault pod and Vault Agent Injector pod are deployed in the `lab-security` namespace.

-6. Display all the pods in the `lab-security-${INITIALS}` namespace.
+6. Display all the pods in the `lab-security` namespace.

     ```sh
     $ kubectl get pods